Fragile and Conflict-Affected Situations

 Our fulltime presence in Kabul, Jalalabad, Kandahar, Herat and Mazar-e Sharif gives our team and partners an enhanced informal network for real time information and community atmospherics.

-In addition, all staff deployed into Afghanistan are monitored through Intelyse’s tracking and messaging application, with real-time risk management support provided by our Risk Management Operations Cell.
+In addition, all staff deployed into Afghanistan are provided with real-time risk management support provided by our Risk Management Operations Cell.

 Group Operations Director Gus Davidson is currently investigating unintended consequences in agriculture-related international development in fragile and conflict affected situations (FCAS) for his PhD via the University of Adelaide.
 The results of this research will no doubt inform our practices in future.